Bill Fawcett (writer): Career

 Bill Fawcett was one of the players in early Dungeons & Dragons games being played in the Chicago and Milwaukee areas, using photocopied prototypes of the rules handed out by Gary Gygax.
 Darwin Bromley brought Fawcett on as a partner in Mayfair Games soon after the company was formed in 1980, and they worked together to design the game Empire Builder (1980).
 As a veteran role-playing gamer, Fawcett got Mayfair involved in the RPG field, and the company kicked off its Role Aids line with Beastmaker Mountain (1982).
 Fawcett was friends with Robert Asprin and Lynn Abbey, and FASA was able to leverage their connection with Mayfair to obtain a license to publish Thieves' World role-playing game adventures from 1982–1984.
 Fawcett and Jordan Weisman designed the robot arena fighting game Combots (1983) for FASA.

 Fawcett produced the Crossroads books (1987–1988), a series of licensed gamebooks published by Tor.
 He also authored the short-lived SwordQuest gamebooks series.
 He edited the book The War Years 1: The Far Stars War (1990).
 With David Drake, he co-edited The Fleet series (1988-1991), as well as its sequels, Battlestation, Book One (1992), and Battlestation, Book Two: Vanguard (1993).
 As a book packager, Fawcett was able to arrange a publishing deal between Wizards of the Coast and HarperCollins for novels set in the Magic: The Gathering multiverse of Dominia; the first novel in this series was Arena (1994).

-His 2008 book, Oval Office Oddities, was described as "Chock-full of information—trivia, anecdotes, charts, illustrations, etc." focusing on the lives of American presidents and their wives.
+His 2008 book, "Oval Office Oddities," was described as "Chock-full of information—trivia, anecdotes, charts, illustrations, etc." and focused on the lives of American presidents and their wives.